 A simple but powerful speech from artist John Akomfrah, who says, "never thought I would consider myself a father to a work of art."

-Nasher Board of Advisors members Katharine Lee Reid (left) visits with Jennifer McCracken New.
+Katharine Lee Reid (left) visits with Jennifer McCracken New at the SPECTACLE event in 2018.

 David Lawson of Smoking Dogs Films chats with Thavolia Glymph, professor of African and African American Studies and History at Duke.
 Photo by J Caldwell.